wragge/discontents-blog/_posts/2015-11-01-the-perfect-face-the-redshirt-edition.md

   - ""
 github:
   - ""
+tmac_last_id:
+  - ""
 ---
-The video of my NDF2015 talk 'The Perfect Face' is now available online:
+The video of my NDF2015 talk <a href="http://discontents.com.au/the-perfect-face/">The Perfect Face</a> is now available online:

 https://youtu.be/BBm7AwNs3gk